ByDr. Brennan Commerford, D.C.·Last reviewed: July 2026

 Is L-Threonate (Magtein) better than Bisglycinate?

-Magnesium Bisglycinate is classified as T1 Preferred in the FormulaForge formulary, while Magnesium L-Threonate (Magtein) is T2 Specialist.
+Magnesium Bisglycinate is classified as Preferred Form by FormulaForge, while Magnesium L-Threonate (Magtein) is Secondary Form.
 This reflects a research-based assessment of relative bioavailability for each form.
 "Better" depends on your individual goals and healthcare provider's guidance — the higher-tier form generally indicates more efficient absorption.

 How much L-Threonate (Magtein) should I take compared to Bisglycinate?